It’s easy to lose track of a few things when you’re traveling, but the one thing you don’t want to lose track of is your health.

 #9.
 Whole Foods Powders

-If you’re someone who likes to travel light even when it comes to vitamins, you can get a little bit of everything you need with a whole foods powders, which are made from greens, vegetables, seaweed, probiotics, and digestive enzymes.
+If you’re someone who likes to travel light, you can get a little bit of everything you need with a whole foods powders, which are made from greens, vegetables, seaweed, probiotics, and digestive enzymes.

 With the added bonus of probiotics and digestive enzymes, whole food powders can also help with the symptoms of bloating and aid in digestion when you’ve been traveling all day.